🥇 🇨🇦 Online Poker Sites in Canada

 So, what’s acceptable?
-We’d give a good rating to a site which hosts 15-20 events per hour with 300-500 players per tournament and advise you to avoid events with a modest guarantee for a sizeable buy-in.
+We’d give a good rating to a site that hosts 15-20 events per hour with 300-500 players per tournament and advise you to avoid events with a modest guarantee for a sizeable buy-in.

 You should also look for online poker rooms that offer a good number of tournaments free of the rebuy option.

 Rebuys increase luck-to-skill ratio during the early rounds owing to wild players that keep going all-in and continue to rebuy until they get fed up with busting out.

 Fast Withdrawal Processing

 Would you want to wait for 72 hours (or more) before the money is finally sent on its way?
 Probably not.

 Operators willing to approve payout requests within 24 hours or less demonstrate that it’s possible to meet all legal requirements without holding the client’s cash hostage for days.

 Those that impose long pending periods do so to give players time to succumb to temptation, cancel their withdrawal request, and spend the money to gamble some more at the same website.

 Payout speed is important but so is the convenience and security of money transfers.
 The ideal venue will provide a diverse choice of payment options and among them one or more which mesh well with your needs and preferences.

 Many of us still like to transfer funds via credit or debit cards even though eWallets and cryptocurrencies work much faster.